Female Instructors

 No, you can begin your lessons right away and take your theory test at a later date.
 However, you must have passed your theory test in order to take your practical test.
 We can help you get test ready by providing you with access to Theory Test Pro as part of your lesson package, your instructor will give you more details when you start.
 We can help by booking the theory test for you or, if you prefer, you can do this yourself here.

-How many lessons will I need to take?
+How many driving lessons will I need to take to pass my test?

 Can I learn and pass my driving test quickly?